halide/Halide/test/platforms/README.md

-This directory contains code for writing very simple apps to test, prototype, demo, or debug Halide features.
-You may create apps for iOS or OS X using a generator, test function, and a pair of CMAKE function calls.
+This directory contains framework and build files for writing very simple apps to test, prototype, demo, or debug Halide features, especially on mobile platforms.
+You may create apps for iOS or OS X using a generator, test function, and a pair of CMake function calls.
+(A similar framework for Android will be added in the future.)

 Very Simple Apps
 ================

-The apps are very simple and consist of about 400 lines of boiler plate code automatically included in your project by the CMAKE functions.
-The apps are wired up to display `halide_print` messages and may use functions that are part of the HalideRuntime.
-New runtime functions like `halide_buffer_display` are available to the tests to display input or output images in the app.
+The apps are very simple and consist of a small amount of boilerplate code automatically included in your project by the CMake functions.

-The basic app structure and behavior is the same across all platforms.
-You can use this mechism to prototype features on mobile devices.
-You can develop on your laptop using the OS X app and then demo on an iPad.
+The basic app structure and behavior is the same across all platforms: one or more self-contained test functions, which can output text and images to a simple HTML view via a simple API (specified in SimpleAppAPI.h); additionally, the standard halide_print() and halide_error() functions in the Halide runtime are captured and displayed.

+Although it is easy to add "tests" (really, any Halide-based experiments) directly to this project, the intended use case is really to provide a simple harness that can be duplicated and used for experimentation (especially device-specific testing and profiling) without requiring extensive knowledge of OS-specific app design and implementation.

 Test Functions
 --------------